This article may contain compensated links. See our full disclosure here

 Need some action and adventure?

 Most of the best things to do in Oahu, Hawaii take place in the great outdoors.
-The tropical climate makes action-packed adventures even more enjoyable, as you can take in the fresh sea air and beautiful setting as you surf, ride, sail, hike or tour your way round the island.
+The tropical climate makes action-packed adventures even more enjoyable, as you can take in the fresh sea air and beautiful setting as you surf, ride, sail, hike or tour your way around the island.

 Oahu boat tours

 Take a boat trip while in Oahu to see the iconic Hawaiian coastline from the water.
 You can also try snorkeling and might spot some sea creatures along the way – such as tropical fish, sea turtles and even sharks.
-There are a wide range of boat trips you can charter from glass bottomed boats to luxury yachts – all a welcome addition to your Oahu itinerary.
+There is a wide range of boat trips you can charter from glass-bottomed boats to luxury yachts – all a welcome addition to your Oahu itinerary.
 Here are some favorites:

 - Glass bottomed boat tour (departs from Honolulu) – a 90-minute adventure spotting sea turtles and dolphins with views of Diamond Head